 Employers want candidates who take responsibility for their actions and results.
 Accountability means owning your successes and failures, learning from mistakes, and working to improve.

-How to showcase: Share examples where you took ownership of a project or admitted to a mistake and took steps to resolve it.
+How to showcase: Share examples where you took ownership of a project.
+Share examples where you admitted to a mistake and took steps to resolve it.

 18. Curiosity

 Curiosity drives innovation and learning.
-Employers appreciate candidates who are curious about their field, eager to learn new things, and constantly looking to grow their knowledge and skills.
+Employers appreciate candidates who are curious about their field.
+They are eager to learn new things and constantly look to grow their knowledge and skills.

 How to showcase: Talk about professional development courses, workshops, or certifications you pursued outside of your job responsibilities.